Overview of Public Survey Links

 Although you won't ever be able to see the identity of any respondents who use the public link to take the survey, you can still specify whether the survey should be confidential or attributed.

 For attributed surveys, any employee who uses their own unique link to take the survey rather than the public link will have their responses attributed to them.

 For the survey respondents who use the public link to take the Pulse survey, you'll have the option to see each survey taker's full set of responses in line by exporting your data into Excel.

 This can help facilitate nomination processes or any scenario in which it's helpful to be able to view each survey taker's complete responses from start to finish without needing to know the identity of each survey respondent.

 To view this data in Excel, click the Export button in the top right corner of your Analytics and select Export Results to Excel.

 For confidential surveys, responses will be confidential for every survey taker (both employees invited to take the survey via the Respondents section and anyone who takes the survey using the public link.)
-You will not be able to export your data into Excel to see responses by survey taker.
+You will not be able to export your data into Excel to see responses by survey takers.